 While JOGL is currently collaborating with Kap Code to create an open database on Covid-19, Kaggle has already made available the COVID-19 Open Research Dataset (CORD-19), which includes more than 63,000 scholarly articles about Covid-19, Sars-CoV-2 and related coronaviruses—followed by “a call to action to the world’s artificial intelligence experts to develop text and data mining tools that can help the medical community develop answers to high priority scientific questions”.

-At CRI, Marc (along with one of his lab postdoctoral associate whose research topic is on “the rise and fall of research fields” from disruption to decay) plans to fully investigate #CoronaResearchDynamics within CORD-19, for example in terms of peer citations and projects realized, in order to compare and contrast with collaborative relationships within JOGL.
+At CRI, Marc Santolini (along with his lab postdoctoral associate whose research topic is on “the rise and fall of research fields” from disruption to decay) plans to fully investigate #CoronaResearchDynamics within CORD-19, for example in terms of peer citations and projects realized, in order to compare and contrast with collaborative relationships within JOGL.

 “Were they more collaborative or more competitive?”
 Marc probes.
 “Can we visualize a comparison between the community of thousands that we managed to weave, who succeeded in collaborating and realizing projects, versus more traditional collaborations and accomplishments in the academic world?
 In short, we want to analyze the differences between institutional and non-institutional approaches during this sprint in Covid research.
 What are the particular strengths of open communities?”

 Beyond these data-driven metascience approaches on the JOGL community itself, many projects have emerged on the platform that focus on researching and developing data collection methods, analyses, models and simulations to describe and forecast the Covid-19 pandemic.